CraignRush/3D-correlation-deconvolution/README.md

 The most complicated part is probably the installation of GPU-supported tensorflow.
 For linux machines, it should be straight forward by installing the Nvidia drivers (same link as for winows below) and installing ```pip install tensorflow[and-cuda]```

-## Installation of GPU/CUDA-support on a windows 10 (or higher) machine, and with Visual Studio Code
+## Installation of GPU/CUDA-support on a windows 10 (or higher) machine
 This is not the typical installation required for tensorflow as here: https://www.tensorflow.org/install/pip.
 However, these tutorials didn't work for me properly (and according to the number of stackoverflow articles a bunch of others...)

 1. #### Install the recent Nvidia drivers